bjcosta/landscaping/README.md

 ## Polyculture/Diversity

 The idea here is that a diverse ecosystem is typically more resiliant.
-This includes diversity in plants animals and insects and many of the technologies listed on this page contribute to this diversity in one way or another.
+This includes diversity in plants animals and insects.
+Many of the technologies listed on this page contribute to this diversity in one way or another.

 We plan to plant various different species of plants.
-This includes flowers, fruit, vegetables and other possily non-edible support plants that help define the eco-system.
+This includes flowers, fruit, vegetables, herbs and other possily non-edible support plants that help define the ecosystem.

 We will have a bias towards plants for human consumption which may cause some inbalance in the system, however I will adjust this as necessary after identifying specific issues.

 ## Creating artificial ecosystems

 In an ideal world, I would base this entire design on local native ecosystems for the area in which I live.
 These are well adapted for the environment and would likely be the most resiliant.
-However this design, although learning where possible from local ecosystems I will instead attempt to artificially create non-native ecosystems in my backyard that better meet the goals.
+However this design, although learning where possible from local ecosystems, will instead attempt to artificially create non-native ecosystems in the backyard that better meet the goal of productivity.

 I have written more about my thinking on this [ecosystems/README.md](ecosystems/README.md).
-However in summary, in order to achieve the goals of productivity and sustainability in a small area of my backyard I think we need to focus on ecosystems that are tuned to produce human food.
+However in summary, in order to achieve the goals of productivity and sustainability in a small area of my backyard I think we need to focus on ecosystems that are tuned to produce food for us to consume.

 Two good examples of this in the design are:

 **Adding a pond** : A pond is not natural in my backyard, and will require maintainence and some electricity.
-However its my personal opinion that the benefits far outweigh these drawbacks.
+However its my opinion that the benefits this will add in attracting diversity into the ecosystem (birds, lizards, insects), and the ability to produce leafy greens and fish to consume with minimal input far outweigh these drawbacks.

-**Tree selection** : A good choice in my area based on local ecosystems would likely be some kind of Eucalypt, or lilli-pilli etc. But in order to achieve the productivity and density for the backyard I will be selecting various kinds of fruit and nut trees that we will consume.
+**Tree selection** : A good choice for trees in my area based on local ecosystems would likely be some kind of Eucalypt, or Lilli Pilli etc. But in order to achieve the productivity and density for the backyard I will be selecting various kinds of fruit and nut trees which maye require extra maintainence that a native would not.
+Lilli-Pilli trees though able to produce fruit that we can use, it is not fruit we will regulary use and so the space would largely be wasted.

 ## Sunlight

 Most productive plants require a lot of sunlight.
 In fact most of them are expecting full sunlight which is often hard to ensure when trying to also increase the planting density.
-We also want to consider our use of the space so we can provide places to sit in the shade during summer but in the sun during winter/autumn.
+In addition to providing sunlight for trees as necessary we also want to consider providing places to sit in the shade during summer but in the sun during winter/autumn.
 Having a block that slopes downwards towards the north is a huge benefit here.
 We got lucky with the aspect of our block of land.

-Overall, we have made use of a few things:
+Overall, we have made use of a few things to achieve these goals:
-* Design with different plant sizes layered (taller on south, smaller on north side)
+* Design with different plant sizes layered such that they all get sun and dont shade each other out (taller on south, smaller on north side)
-* Retaining wall to provide raised levels on the southern side of the block
+* Add a retaining wall to provide extra height on the southern side of the block giving access to more sun
   * This allows us to use some taller trees on the north side separated by some grass and the retaining wall and the shade thrown by the trees doesn't impact the smaller plants south of the retaining wall.
 As a result we get a slightly higher planting density without impacting the sunlight for the lower canopy plants.
-* Create different zones in th garden.
-We have trees in the canopy (full sun), space for understorey in full sun, part shade and full shade, and summer only shaded zones
+* Create different micro-climate/planting zones in the garden.
+We have trees in the canopy (full sun), space for understorey in full sun, part shade, full shade, and summer only shaded zones
 * Place structures (chicken coop, water tank, compost etc) in the shaded portion of the block so not to waste areas of full sun on these strctures
-* Make use of deciduous trees o the very north side to prevent blockage of sunlight during winter when the sun is lower in the sky
+* Make use of deciduous trees to the very north side to prevent blockage of sunlight during winter when the sun is lower in the sky
 * Make use of artificial risers like trellises/arbours to raise creeping plants higer and get more sunlight (Make more use of vertical space)

 There are various tools than can be used to model the sunlight and shading for a project like this.
-I have documented a lot more information about this on the separate page: [soil/README.md](soil/README.md)
+I have documented more information about this on the separate page: [sun/README.md](sun/README.md)

 I am also considering to create a vertical hydroponic garden (maybe aquaponic, we will see) as well.
-The idea is to have a cylinder hanging from a post OR sitting on the ground with plants like leafy greens, strawberries etc planted all around an vertically.
-This is like a thin tower.
-The intent would be to have the tower rotate slowly through the day as well to permit not a sunny and shady side of it.
-The rotation may be possible using the inertia of the water flowing through the tube some how to reduce any mechanical cost to run extra motores etc.
+The idea is to have a vertical cylinder hanging from a post or sitting on the ground with plants like leafy greens, strawberries etc planted all around it like a thin tower of plants that normally spread horizonally across the ground.
+The intent would be to have the tower rotate slowly through the day to permit equal sun access across plants on all sides of the container.
+The rotation may be possible using the inertia of the water flowing through the tube somehow to reduce any mechanical cost to run extra motors etc.

-This was a prototype design that failed miserably :-) but I learnt from the mistakes.
-I will reconsider this much later again once I have the rest of the garden up and going:
+This was a prototype design that failed miserably :-) but I learnt from the mistakes like making the hydroponic cup design too complex.
+I will reconsider this later once I have the rest of the garden up and going:
 ![photos/hydro.png](photos/hydro.png)

 ## Water management

-There is a lot of literature on this and it is a big focus in many permaculture designs and important to think about in the current Australian climate when we regulary have water restrictions.
-The idea is to consider the flow of water through the property and to slow the movement of the water down and direct it to achieve better passive water retention and provide water storage for dry times.
+There is a lot of literature on this and it is a big focus in many permaculture designs.
+It is very important to think about in the current Australian climate when we regulary have water restrictions.
+The idea is to consider the flow of water through the property from all sources and to slow the movement of the water down and direct it to achieve better passive water retention and provide water storage for dry times.

 There are a lot of considerations here.
 For example, in my design I have deliberatly added:
 * Chickens at top of slope (nutrient rich run-off to plants) with small water tank storage draining into swales